A cow is just a cow until you visit the King’s Palace Museum located in Rukari, Nyanza district, home to Inyambo- the traditional cows.

 Today, the breeding and grooming of Inyambo is still carried out under the Rwanda Agriculture Board.

-Starting 2008, over 30 of them have been sent to the King’s Palace Museum in Nyanza, where the lifestyle and leadership of Rwanda’s ancient monarchy is exhibited.
+Starting 2008, over 30 of them have been sent to the King’s Palace Museum in Nyanza district, where the lifestyle and leadership Rwanda’s ancient monarchy is exhibited.

 The Inyambo are an increasingly popular tourist attraction.
-Since 2010 when the breed was brought to the King’s Palace Museum, the palace has grown in popularity, emerging third most visited in the last museum last financial year with 32,012 visitors.
+Since 2010 when the breed was brought to the King’s Palace Museum, the palace has grown in popularity, emerging third most visited museum last financial year with 32,012 visitors.